seoha-kim/seoha-kim/README.md

   **💡 Korean Patents**
+  - 10-2024-0043684, Method and apparatus for Dynamic Gaussian Splatting using embedding-based deformation
   - 10-2023-0105173, Method and apparatus for representing dynamic neural radiance fields from unsynchronized videos
   - 10-2020-0022362, Apparatus of diagnosing noise quality of motor
 </details>